IT Project Management

 Agile Project Management

 Approaches for software engineering or IT application development are fundamentally different from IT infrastructure projects.
-In agile software developments requirements may change dynamically in short iterative planning and execution cycles.
+In agile software development, requirements may change dynamically in short iterative planning and execution cycles.
 Requirements and scope are defined and reworked throughout the project, resulting in a higher number of release versions.